The Definition of Fitness for Sports

 The Definition of Fitness for Sports Training

-Defining fitness for each specific sport is important.
-Fitness training for each sport, each team, and each athlete is be different.
+Training for each sport, each team, and each athlete is different, so programs are developed differently.
 Sports fitness training programs are designed to condition athletes specifically for the unique demands of their sports by building the proper combination of components.

 1. Do not overanalyze.
 Fitness components overlap.
-There is no need to conduct training activities intended to develop each fitness component independently.
-Overanalysis can cause paralysis for fitness training as well as for skill learning.
+There is no need to conduct training activities to develop each fitness component independently.
+Overanalysis can cause paralysis for fitness training as well as for skill development.

 transfer of training.